 If I look back to my own A-levels I remember it being a bit of a shock to the system.
 A-levels are intense and I think the sheer amount of work has shocked Holly.

 Holly chose 3 A-level subjects: Photography, Psychology and English Literature.
 There is, of course, a lot of reading involved in Psychology and English Literature.
 Photography is very coursework heavy, all subjects are an incredible amount of work but she’s managed so well.
 She has just finished her first year of A-level exams and we can now all breathe a sigh of relief, until the results day, of course!

-When it comes to the children having exams I always make sure I do whatever I can to help eliviate any potential stress.
+When it comes to the children having exams I always make sure I do whatever I can to help alleviate any potential stress.
 I buy in ‘brain food’ especially for the occasion ensuring Holly leaves each morning having eaten a really good breakfast, which usually consists of scrambled eggs on a wholemeal bagel.
-She also likes ice cold water with lemon in a jug and I’m happy to keep her topped up during study sessions and provide copious cups of tea and hot chocolate for when her friends come round to revise with her.
-This exam period I’ve been encouraging Holly to take the Swisse Vitamins Teenage Girls’ Ultivites a high-quality one a day multivitamin containing vitamins, minerals, extracts of natural botanicals and other nutrients, to support the healthy diet of teenage girls.
-It’s really important for teenagers to get all the vitamins they need to stay healthy and especially important during times of potential stress like exams.
+She also enjoys ice cold water with lemon in a jug and I’m happy to keep her topped up during study sessions and provide copious cups of tea and hot chocolate for when her friends come round to revise with her.

 Ways to help reduce exam stress: